 As we in the UK head into a very difficult autumn and winter with all the Covid-19 restrictions, economic hardship and uncertainty, it is a good time to be sending cards and small presents, like our woven crosses, to friends and loved ones.
 We still have a good stock of Into Your Hands, the pastoral prayer booklet that many churches are now using.

 We have reduced the prices of our Christmas cards and notelets.
 Please see our Resources Page

 Many thanks to Mary Burgoine who looked after our postal sales for many years.
 Ali Redmore, NHCP Chair, has now taken over this role.
 Please see the new order form.

 One of the people we support is Esther Yakubu, a nurse midwife at Galadima Health Centre in Kaduna State.
 Here she is training others.

 We currently have 90 members of the Association of Friends.
-Our target of reaching 120 has been extended to June 2016.
 If you are interested in becoming a Friend please contact Jenny Benfield: Tel: 01284 702157 e-mail firstname.lastname@example.org

 An Association of Friends leaflet is available.

 NHCP Accounts for 2019-2020

 A letter on how to bequest a legacy to NHCP